-Tiredness is a normal part of being human — especially in our fast-paced, technology-fueled world.
-We all have nights where we can’t sleep, whether it’s due to insomnia, exercising too late, or feeling anxious and restless.
+Have you ever woken up after an eight-hour night of sleep, only to still feel tired?
+We all have nights where we can’t sleep, whether it’s due to insomnia, hormonal changes, exercising or eating too late, or feeling anxious and restless.
 Not being able to sleep from time to time is an occasional occurrence for most people, but one that doesn’t cause them much trouble.

-Then there’s another camp of people: the ones who are tired all the time.
+On the other hand, there are people who are tired all the time.
 Being constantly sleepy isn’t normal, and it could be a symptom of a more serious condition.
 If you’re always sleepy no matter how much sleep you get, here’s what could be causing you trouble — and how to get back to sleeping soundly.

 Why Am I Always Sleepy No Matter How Much Sleep I Get?

 Everyone deserves to get a good night’s sleep and wake up the next day feeling refreshed and rejuvenated.
 Unfortunately, this isn’t realistic for people who feel tired all the time.
-It can be especially frustrating for people who experience tiredness and low energy levels on a daily basis, even when they go to bed early and try to sleep a full night.
+It can be especially frustrating for people who experience tiredness and low energy levels on a daily basis, even when they go to bed early and try to sleep all throughout the night.

 The first thing to look at is the amount of sleep you get each night.
 The National Sleep Foundation recommends 7-9 hours of sleep per night.
 Yet, if someone is physically active throughout the day or has additional medical conditions, this can vary.

-Sleep problems can also be a result of over-reliance on sleep medicine, including synthetic pills as well as more natural approaches like melatonin or valerian.
-While natural remedies can be safer and have fewer side effects, relying on any type of medication to help you sleep can mask underlying sleep problems.
+Sleep problems can also be a result of over-reliance on sleep medications, including synthetic pills as well as more natural approaches like melatonin or valerian.
+While natural remedies may be safer and have fewer side effects, relying on any type of medication to help you sleep can mask underlying sleep problems.

 It may help to invest in a sleep tracker to better understand your sleep patterns during the night.
-A sleep tracker can help you understand things like how much time you spend in deep sleep and REM sleep, how long it takes you to fall asleep, and how much your sleep was disrupted.
-This sleep tracker data can be used to glean how much quality sleep you’re actually getting, and whether or not it’s time to make a lifestyle change.
+A sleep tracker, like Biostrap, can help you understand how much time you spend in deep or light sleep, how long it takes you to fall asleep, how many times you wake up during the night, whether you snore or move a lot, and more.
+Such sleep tracker data can provide valuable insights into how much quality sleep you’re getting, and whether or not it’s time to introduce a lifestyle change.

 Sleep Disorders and Persistent Tiredness

-Quality sleep is something we all deserve, but something not everyone gets.
+Quality sleep is essential for optimal recovery and performance, yet many people struggle with it.
 Are you constantly asking yourself, “Why am I tired all the time?”
 If so, it might be time to explore additional causes of your tiredness that may be beyond your control.
 Here’s a look at sleep disorders and medical conditions that may be affecting your quality of sleep and contributing to chronic tiredness.

 Sleep apnea is one of the most common medical conditions causing chronic sleepiness.
 Specifically, obstructive sleep apnea “occurs when your throat muscles intermittently relax and block your airway during sleep,” according to the Mayo Clinic.
-Obstructive sleep apnea can be serious, yet it is the most common form of sleep apnea that people have.
+Obstructive sleep apnea (OSA) cannot only be serious, but it is the most common form of sleep apnea yet it’s often left undiagnosed.

 The two main symptoms of sleep apnea are excessive daytime sleepiness and loud snoring.
 Sleep apnea is also a common reason why people who maintain a consistent, healthy bedtime routine still feel tired the next day.
 High blood pressure, being overweight, smoking, diabetes, and narrowed airways are all symptoms of sleep apnea.